naher94/rehanbutt.com/_projects/shineregistry.markdown

 With a lot of content search and discovery becomes an issue for any platform.
 This was something that we focused on with this redesign____________.
 How could we offer a better way to showcase and bubble up groups of businesses.

-Esspially with the 'Featured Tag' pages as we like to call them.
+Especially with the 'Featured Tag' pages as we like to call them.
 Giving a community or group the opportunity to bubble up a little about themselves and all the folks that are a part of it if on the platform.

 Which also leads to a natural progression of helping bring new folks to the table through partnerships.